pylia22/project-geekhub/README.md

-Application sign in for user.
+Application sign in for user:
-login: user
+login - user
-passowrd: user
+password - user

-Application sign in for admin.
+Application sign in for admin:

-login: admin
+login - admin
-passowrd: admin
+password - admin